-Cellular mechanics play a crucial role in tissue morphogenesis and homeostasis and are often misregulated in disease.
-Traction force microscopy (TFM) is one of the key methods that has enabled researchers to study fundamental aspects of mechanobiology; however, the power of TFM is limited by poor resolution and low throughput.
-Here, we propose a simplified protocol and imaging strategy, relying on super-resolution microscopy enabled by fluorophore fluctuation analysis, to enhance the output of TFM, by increasing both bead density as well as the accuracy of bead tracking in TFM gels.
-Our analysis pipeline can be used on either camera-based confocal or widefield microscopes and is fully compatible with available TFM analysis software.
-In addition, we demonstrate that our workflow can be used to gain biologically relevant information and is suitable for long-term live measurement of traction forces even in light-sensitive cells.
-Finally, we propose that our strategy could be used to considerably simplify the implementation of TFM screens.
-Our streamlined protocol can be performed with minimal hardware and software investment, and has the potential to standardize high-resolution TFM.
+Cellular mechanics play a crucial role in tissue homeostasis and are often misregulated in disease.
+Traction force microscopy is one of the key methods that has enabled researchers to study fundamental aspects of mechanobiology; however, traction force microscopy is limited by poor resolution.
+Here, we propose a simplified protocol and imaging strategy that enhances the output of traction force microscopy by increasing i) achievable bead density and ii) the accuracy of bead tracking.
+Our approach relies on super-resolution microscopy, enabled by fluorescence fluctuation analysis.
+Our pipeline can be used on spinning-disk confocal or widefield microscopes and is compatible with available analysis software.
+In addition, we demonstrate that our workflow can be used to gain biologically relevant information and is suitable for fast long-term live measurement of traction forces even in light-sensitive cells.
+Finally, using fluctuation-based traction force microscopy, we observe that filopodia align to the force field generated by focal adhesions.

-Aki Stubb, Romain F. Laine, Camilo Guzmán, Ricardo Henriques, Guillaume Jacquemet, and Johanna Ivaska
+Aki Stubb, Romain F. Laine, Mitro Miihkinen, Hellyeh Hamidi, Camilo Guzmán, Ricardo Henriques, Guillaume Jacquemet*, Johanna Ivaska*